aome510/hackernews-TUI/README.md

 #     word_count: usize,
 # }
 # ```
-article_parse_command = {command = "mercury-parser", options = ["--format", "markdown"]}
+article_parse_command = {command = "mercury-parser", options = ["--format", "markdown"]} // default value
 # article_parse_command = {command = "article_md", options = []}
 ````

 If you don't want to implement an article parser by your own, one way to configure `article_parse_command` is to use [`mercury-parser`](https://github.com/postlight/mercury-parser#installation), a web parser tool that `hackernews_tui` has been using by default since the version `0.6.0`. `mercury-parser` is powerful and stable.
 However, in some cases, the text content it returns when parsing HTML `code` tags has some weird indentations.

-An alternative is to use [`article_md`](https://github.com/aome510/article-md-cli), a CLI tool I wrote for parsing web article's content into a markdown format.
+An alternative is to use [`article_md`](https://github.com/aome510/article-md-cli), a CLI tool I wrote for parsing web page's content into a markdown text.
 Under the hood, it uses [mozilla's readability](https://github.com/mozilla/readability), so the parsed text for HTML `code` tags look nicer.

 ### User-defined shortcuts

 Shortcuts in each `View` are fully customizable.
-For further information about the supported keys and the commands, please refer to the **key bindings** sections in the example configuration file by running `hackernews_tui --example-config`.
+For further information about the supported keys and the commands, please refer to the **key bindings** section in the example configuration file.

 ### Custom Keymap